jessestimpson/stimpson-io/priv/posts/2025/05-19-break-the-rules-test-your-implementation-details.md

   author: "Jesse Stimpson",
   tags: ~w(testing performance ecto),
   description: "Allowing ExUnit to inspect your implementation can cover some otherwise hard-to-test API contracts",
-  published: true
+  published: true,
+  seed: 11
 }
 ---

 You already have a stellar test suite that lets you refactor without changing behavior -- but are you sure it doesn't change the performance?
 By using the Erlang `:trace` module with ExUnit, we can lift some select implementation details into the test suite.
 And we're not going to use stubs, mocks, or benchmarks.

 Proceed with healthy skepticism -- we're breaking some basic rules of testing here.
-Usually you don't want your test suite to make assertions on implementation details.
+In general you don't want your test suite to make assertions on implementation details.
 Your tests can become fragile, your abstractions leaky.
 But there are cases where such details are actually part of the API contract itself, either implicitly or explicitly.
 For example, your library may use a costly low-level operation, and efficient use of that operation may be important to the user.

 We'll explore this idea by writing a simple write-once cache on top of a potentially expensive low-level API, `:persistent_term.put/2`, and an ExUnit test that verifies proper usage of that function using `:trace`.

+## The Erlang trace module

 [`:trace`](https://www.erlang.org/doc/apps/kernel/trace.html) is a module included with the Erlang kernel, so there are no dependencies to install.
 The Erlang docs introduce it best: